cep21/cwopencensusexporter/README.md

 1. CloudWatch expects to send aggregations of Max or Min across a time window.
 For example, the PutMetricData API for CloudWatch, when working on aggregations, wants you to specify the maximum and minimum value seen in a 60 second time window.
-This is not possible with the input data of metricdata.Distribution.
+This is not possible with the input data of `metricdata.Distribution`.
 While I can try to estimate a minimum or maximum value given the buckets, this isn't the true min or max that could otherwise be aggregated easily as points are ingested.
 2. CloudWatch wants values aggregated inside a time window.
-For example, a point seen at 59.9 seconds should be in an aggregation for time window 0, while a point seen at 60.1 seconds should be in an aggregation for time window 1.
+For example with 60 second aggregations, a point seen at 59.9 seconds should be in an aggregation for time window 0, while a point seen at 60.1 seconds should be in an aggregation for time window 1.
 The API for `metricexport.Exporter` does not split aggregations across time windows.
 The best I can do is try to align calls to `Exporter.ExportMetrics` to a time boundary (call at exactly 60 seconds then exactly at 120 seconds, etc).
 This is unlikely to handle corner cases.
-The best way to get data with the most fidelity would be to aggregate calls into buckets when they added to `stats.Record`.
+The best way to get data with the most fidelity would be to aggregate calls into buckets when they are added to `stats.Record`.
 3. Some types, like `metricdata.Summary`, do not translate to CloudWatch metrics and I am unable to provide a good user experience for data submitted to `cwopencensusexporter.Exporter.ExportMetrics` that are of type `metricdata.Summary`.
  An ideal experience for CloudWatch users would be to never let data get put into a `metricdata.Summary` and instead bucket them at the level of `stats.Record`.
-4. Aggregations like `view.LastValue` don't make sense in the CloudWatch model because CloudWatch does not have the concept of last value aggregations.
-In a CloudWatch system, the best behavior is to submit the mean gauge value in a 60 second time period, so that those mean values can then be rolled up correctly into 5 minute aggregations.
-5. The layers of abstraction inside opencensus create unnecessary memory allocation that could be avoided with a system designed for CloudWatch's aggregation API.
+4. The layers of abstraction inside opencensus create unnecessary memory allocation that could be avoided with a system designed for CloudWatch's aggregation API.

 # Contributing